Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

-\end{proof} \begin{cor} Given an auction with $n'$ bidders and another with $n$ bidders with $n'>n$, where all bidders have the same mean $m$, the equilibrium distribution of the highest bidder's value $H_{n'}$ first-order stochastically dominates $H_{n}$. \end{cor} \begin{proof} The difference $H_{n}(v)-H_{n'}(v)$ for all $v\in[0,1]$ is as follows:
+\end{proof} \begin{cor} Fix two situations with $n$ and $n'>n$ bidder, where all bidders have the same mean $m$.
+The distribution of the highest bidder's value $H_{n'}$ first-order stochastically dominates $H_{n}$. \end{cor} \begin{proof} The difference $H_{n}(v)-H_{n'}(v)$ for all $v\in[0,1]$ is as follows:

-As shown in the proof of Corollary \ref{cor:limit}, $\alpha(n)$ is increasing in $n$.
+As shown in the proof of Corollary \ref{cor:limit}, $\alpha_{n}$ is increasing in $n$.
 Hence, for all $v\in[0,1]$, $H_{n}(v)\geq H_{n'}(v)$. \end{proof} Corollary \ref{cor:limit} says that as the number of bidders grows large, the equilibrium revenue converges to the mean of a single bidder's valuation, which implies that the seller extracts a \emph{single} bidder's surplus in the limit.
-Additionally, it states that there exists a sequence of equilibria such that the seller's reserve price converges to zero in probability, as the number of bidders goes to infinity (Figure \ref{fig:strategies} shows the effect of increased competition from $n=2$ to $n=10$).\footnote{By contrast, the optimal reserve price in the Stackelberg case converges deterministically to $0$ as $n\to\infty$, as seen in \citet{distributionallyRobust2019} and in the Supplemental Appendix.} The asymptotic behavior of the equilibrium reserve price strategy is consistent with the widespread observation that reserve prices tend to be lower than is prescribed by the standard (Bayesian) theory under the estimated distribution of value profiles, as noted by \citet{tamer2003} in timber auctions, \citet{bajari2003winners} in eBay auctions, and \citet{mcaffee2002} in real estate auctions.
+Additionally, it states that there exists a sequence of equilibria such that the seller's reserve price converges to zero in probability, as the number of bidders goes to infinity (Figure \ref{fig:strategies} shows the effect of increased competition from $n=2$ to $n=10$).
+The asymptotic behavior of the equilibrium reserve price strategy is consistent with the widespread observation that reserve prices tend to be lower than is prescribed by the standard (Bayesian) theory under the estimated distribution of value profiles, as noted by \citet{tamer2003} in timber auctions, \citet{bajari2003winners} in eBay auctions, and \citet{mcaffee2002} in real estate auctions.

 A key feature of this equilibrium is that the seller randomizes in reserve price.
 Since nature can only pick one worst-case distribution, randomization allows the seller to hedge against nature.
-Randomization protects the seller against states of the world that are adverse for a particular reserve price, and it forces nature to minimize revenue across multiple realizations.
+Randomization protects the seller against states of the world that are adverse for a particular reserve price, and it forces nature to minimize revenue across multiple value realizations.